Liebherr Aerospace

 Liebherr-Aerospace is the aerospace equipment manufacturing division of Liebherr.
-The company is an original equipment manufacturer (OEM); its low visibility in the minds of end consumers can be attributed to the OEM nature of all its operations.
+The company is an original equipment manufacturer (OEM); its low visibility in the minds of end consumers can be attributed to the OEM nature of all of its operations.

 Liebherr-Aerospace contributed €1.3 billion ($1.5bn) to total Liebherr group sales of €9 billion in 2016.
 This represented an increase of nearly 5% in turnover for the division.
 The division was reported to be employing around 5400 people all over the world.
 It has two primary production and assembly centres: Liebherr-Aerospace Toulouse and Liebherr-Aerospace Lindenberg.

 Some of the other sites include: Liebherr-Aerospace Saline, Michigan, U.S., Liebherr-Aerospace Singapore, Liebherr-Aerospace Dubai, U.A.E, Liebherr-Aerospace Laval, Canada, Liebherr-Aerospace Maintenance centre, Shanghai, Liebherr-Aerospace, Bangalore, India, Liebherr-Aerospace Toulouse, Campsas site, Liebherr-Aerospace Brasil, Guaratingueta, Liebherr-Aerospace Nizhny Novgorod (Russia).

 The Lindenberg and Toulouse centres of Liebherr have been recognized by the European Aviation Safety Agency (EASA) as a Design Organization Approval (DOA) certified company.
 This certification encompasses: landing gear systems, air management systems, and flight control actuation systems.